OpenDataScotland/jkan/_datasets/improvement+service-historic+environment+records+-+scotland.md

   wide range of information about the historic environment which has been reflected in the change of name from SMR to HER.
-Today they provide a unique information resource, forming the basis for sustainable conservation and playing an important role in informing public understanding and enjoyment of the local historic environment.\nThe historic environment includes all aspects of our surroundings that have been built, formed or influenced by human activities from earliest to most recent times.
+Today they provide a unique information resource, forming the basis for sustainable conservation and playing an important role in informing public understanding and enjoyment of the local historic environment.
+  The historic environment includes all aspects of our surroundings that have been built, formed or influenced by human activities from earliest to most recent times.
   A Historic Environment Record stores and provides access to systematically organised information about these surroundings in a given area.
 It is maintained and updated for public benefit in accordance with national and international standards and guidance.
-An HER makes information accessible to all in order to:\n- advance knowledge and understanding of the historic environment;\n- inform its care and conservation;\n- inform public policies and decision-making on land-use planning and management;\n- contribute to environmental improvement and economic regeneration;\n- contribute to education and social inclusion;\n- encourage participation in the exploration, appreciation and enjoyment of the historic environment.\n\nLocal authorities and most National Park authorities maintain records of the archaeological, built and natural environment.
+  An HER makes information accessible to all in order to: - advance knowledge and understanding of the historic environment; - inform its care and conservation; - inform public policies and decision-making on land-use planning and management;
+  - contribute to environmental improvement and economic regeneration; - contribute to education and social inclusion; - encourage participation in the exploration, appreciation and enjoyment of the historic environment.
+Local authorities and most National Park authorities maintain records of the archaeological, built and natural environment.
 However, many services group together to form archaeological services to collate their standardised records.
-Specialist staff are employed to curate these records and also to provide specialist advice for land-use planning and public information services.\n\nThis dataset has two distinct data layers: \n- Historic Environment Sites (including Known Site Extents and Areas of Archaeological Interest)\n- Historic Environment Events (also known as interventions)\n\nWe strongly recommend that, when using the WFS for this dataset, because of it''s size you should use it with a filter.</p>'
+Specialist staff are employed to curate these records and also to provide specialist advice for land-use planning and public information services.
+This dataset has two distinct data layers:  - Historic Environment Sites (including Known Site Extents and Areas of Archaeological Interest) - Historic Environment Events (also known as interventions)  We strongly recommend that, when using the WFS for this dataset, because of it''s size you should use it with a filter.</p>'
 organization: Improvement Service
 original_dataset_link: ' https://data.spatialhub.scot/dataset/historic_environment_records-is'
 records: null